 - 1. Identification of activities from which a sample will be drawn.
-We will build databases of active and closed activities approved since 2020.
+We will build databases of active and closed activities approved between 1st October 2023 to 30th September 2024 for the first round assessment, and 1st February 2024 to 31st January 2025 for the second round.
 In the case of DFIs that facilitate the bulk download of activities from databases or data portals, this will be done using those resources.
 For DFIs that do not facilitate the bulk download of activities, we will manually extract data from the relevant databases or data portals.
-These databases of projects approved since 2020 will be validated on the day prior to data collection to ensure, as far as possible, that they are completely up to date.
+These databases of projects will be validated on the day prior to data collection to ensure, as far as possible, that they are completely up to date.
 Each activity will be assigned a specific number in a continuous range. - 2.
 Selection of activities using a computer based pseudo-random number generator. - 3.
 Validation of sample.
-In cases where bulk download of data is not possible, we will construct databases that include activities that may be excluded during sampling.
+In cases where bulk download of data is not possible, we will construct databases that include activities that may be excluded during sampling (according to the exclusion criteria above).
 Given the large number of activities undertaken by some DFIs, it is not feasible to manually check the characteristics of all projects across our sample timeframe.
 We will therefore check activities against our exclusion criteria once they have been selected.
 In instances where an activity is excluded, a new sample activity will be selected using step 2 above.
 This process will be repeated until we have 15 projects that satisfy our criteria.